silshack/spring2014/_posts/2014-02-05-ChunxiCodingBat.md

   *3.Logic-1 > caught_speeding *

   At the very beginning, I tried to devide into two parts.
 If it is my birthday or not.
+Then consider the speed.
 But I found out there were a lot to input.
-Most of them were same.
-  Therefore, I tried to simpify the code.
+Most of them were same.Therefore, I tried to simpify the code.
+To make the code shorter.
+I define "boon", if it is not the birthday, it will be 0.

  ```
 def caught_speeding(speed, is_birthday):
- gift = 0
+ boon = 0
- if is_birthday==True:
+ if is_birthday == True:
-  gift = 5
+   boon = 5
- if speed <= 60+gift:
+ if speed <= 60+boon:
    return 0
- elif speed >= 81+gift:
+ elif speed >= 81+boon:
    return 2
  else:
    return 1
  ```

  *Pictures*